Picture the scene. You’re an office drone, and it’s a rainy Tuesday afternoon in February.

 Contracts with excessive extracurricular hours are probably best avoided.
 You’re entitled to have a little time to yourself.

 Leaving Campus During School Hours

-This varies from school-to-school.
-Some schools have a pretty laissez-faire attitude towards what their teachers do in their off-hours during the school day, whereas others are pretty restrictive, insisting that they stay within the campus grounds from clocking in to clocking out.
+Some schools are restrictive, insisting that teachers stay within the campus grounds from clocking in to clocking out.

-Personally, I wouldn’t sign a contract with a school which deprives its teachers of their god-given right to wander across the road for a decent cup of coffee or a nice lunch occasionally.
+Personally, I wouldn’t sign a contract with a school which deprives its teachers of their right to wander across the road for the occasional cup of coffee or lunch.

 Visas and Work Permits

 Good schools handle everything to do with the documentation you need to work legally in Thailand.

 They may even have a member of staff whose job is solely dealing with just that.
 This includes preparing all the necessary paperwork and paying any necessary fees.